-Substance use disorders and behavioral addictions are growing public health problems all over the world, including India.1-4 Substances that are commonly used in India include tobacco (both smoked and smokeless forms), alcohol (beer, wine, spirit, toddy, etc.), cannabis (bhang, ganja, charas, etc.), and opioids (heroin, raw opium, Doda, pharmaceutical opioids, etc.).
+Substance use disorders and behavioral addictions area growing public health problem all over the world including India.
+Substances that are commonly used in India include tobacco (both smoked and smokeless forms), alcohol (beer, wines, spirits, toddy, etc.), cannabis (bhang, ganja, charas, etc.), and opioids (heroin, raw opium, doda, pharmaceutical opioids, etc.).
 While many people use substances, some of them suffer adverse health consequences, develop dependence, and/or require help and treatment.
-Sometimes, certain rewarding behaviors like playing video games and gambling may become excessive and can lead to serious social, financial, and legal consequences.
-These excessive behaviors are manifestations of behavioral addictions, as the person finds it difficult to stop indulging in these behaviors.
+Sometimes, certain rewarding behaviors like playing video games and gambling may become excessive and can lead to serious social, financial and legal consequences.
+These excessive behaviors are amanifestation of behavioral addictions, as the person finds it difficult to stop indulging in these behaviours despite acknowledging the harms caused by the behaviors.

-Community-based surveys have suggested that substance use disorders and behavioral addictions affect a substantial proportion of the population.
-Among the substance users, some become regular users, exhibit problematic patterns of use, and a minority also develop substance dependence as depicted in Figure 1.
-Similarly, behavioral addictions may also affect a considerable proportion of the population, though a larger proportion may indulge in the behaviors in a nonaddictive manner.
-Many factors play a role in the development of problematic substance use among users.
-It is seen that the onset of substance use generally starts in adolescence, and multiple biological, psychological, and social factors play a role in the genesis of substance use disorders.
+Community based surveys have suggested that substance use disorders and behavioural addictions affect a substantial proportion of the population.
+Among the substance users, some become regular users, exhibit problematic patterns of use and a minority also develops substance dependence (as depicted in figure 1).
+Similarly, behavioral addictions may also affect a considerable proportion of the population, though a larger proportion may indulge in the behaviors in a non-addictive manner.
+Many factors play a role in development of problematic substance use among users.
+It is seen that the onset of substance use generally starts in adolescence, and multiple biological, psychological and social factors play a role in the genesis of substance use disorders.